k8s-platform-hub/mobile-backend-nodejs/README.md

 This is an ideal project to start with if:

 - If you are a front-end mobile developer familiar with building UI
-- You are looking to easily deploy nodeJS server to cloud
+- If you are looking to easily deploy nodeJS server to cloud
 - If you are looking to implement push notifications or socket.io with nodeJS.

 Also a tutorial for mobile developers who are planning to go fullstack.